 “International Women’s day is incredibly important to females in the workplace, because it’s a day to reflect on what has been accomplished and what there is still to work on.
 Women come together as a community and give each other the right to dream, to be ambitious and to feel empowered.
 I derive an enormous amount of energy and faith from such days.”

 Audrey Moores is an Associate Professor in the Department of Chemistry.
-A leading expert in the field of catalysis using metal, metal oxide and biomass-based nanomaterials, with a special emphasis on sustainable processes and use of earth abundant starting materials, she held the Tier II Canada Research Chair in Green Chemistry from 2007 to 2017.
+She is a leading expert in the field of catalysis using metal, metal oxide and biomass-based nanomaterials, with a special emphasis on sustainable processes and use of earth abundant starting materials.
+She is a member of College of the New Scholars, Artists and Scientists of the Royal Society of Canada and recipient of the 2021 Canadian Chemistry and Chemical Engineering Award for Green Chemistry.

 audrey.moores [at] mcgill.ca (English, French)